 Of the 5 singles released from this album, this song was not one of them.

-In 1991 this single was released from the album "If There Was A Way" and peaked at #5 in the US and #4 in Canada.
+You're The One was a 1991 single which was was released from the album "If There Was A Way" and peaked at #5 in the US and #4 in Canada.
 There was also a music video created for the song.

 This is another song that Yoakam had written 9 years earlier and it sat and gathered dust until it found it's place on this album.